 Cazuela de mariscos is a seafood stew typically enjoyed in Colombia’s Caribbean regions.
 It’s a coconut milk based stew that contains vegetables, spices, shrimp, lobster, prawns, oysters, calamari and other varieties of fish.
 This seafood filled dish can be eaten at Hatoviejo in Medellín.

 Pan de yuca is a typical bread from the southern regions of Colombia.
-The bread is made from yuca flour, butter, eggs, and cheese.
+This Colombian food is made from yuca flour, butter, eggs, and cheese.
 A great place to buy Pan de Yuca and other typical pastries is at La Casa Bakery Shop in Cali.